urbit/hoon-workbook/caesar.md

-Write a core that has arms that can perform Caesar Shifts on a tape.
+Write a generator that contains a core that has arms that can perform Caesar Shifts on a tape.

 ```
 !:
+:-  %say
 =+  ^=  caesar
     |%
     ++  alpha  "abcdefghijklmnopqrstuvwxyz"